l4nk332/renga/README.md

 ```

 When creating elements with renga that have no attributes you can
-simply set the first parameter to a valid child.
+simply set the first parameter as any valid child.

 **Strings become TextNode children:**
 ```javascript